-Great Northern Classics will be a destination attraction with a host of services and events for classic vehicle enthusiasts and general visitors alike.
+Great Northern Classics is a destination attraction with a host of services and events for classic vehicle enthusiasts and general visitors alike.

 The spectacle of Great Northern Classics makes for a striking event and meeting space.
-The business will have a series of areas that can be sealed off to allow for events of varying sizes – from small-scale meetings to weddings and corporate events such as car launches.
-The car park and indoor facilities also provides an ideal geographically-central rendezvous point for the hundreds of car clubs throughout the UK.
+The business can boast a series of areas that can be sealed off to allow for events of varying sizes – from small-scale meetings to weddings and corporate events such as car launches.
+The car park and indoor facilities also provide an ideal, geographically-central rendezvous point for the hundreds of car clubs throughout the UK.

 Our training centre – GNC Heritage Skills Centre Ltd – is a separate, not for profit Community Interest Company (CIC) established for the sole purpose of harvesting heritage engineering skills from ageing specialists.
 Our programme aims to retain skills and transfer them on to the next generation, extending both expertise and the longevity of historic vehicles.